DV

 What is the difference between QQQ and SMH?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach.
 They are issued by Invesco and VanEck respectively.

 Can I hold both QQQ and SMH?